ceetaro/Suitkaise/site/sktime/sktime-how-to-use.md

 Sleep controller that sleeps after a specified number of "yawns".

+Unlike `Circuit` (which breaks and stops), `Yawn` sleeps and continues.
+The counter auto-resets after each sleep.

 Arguments:
 - `sleep_duration`: How long to sleep when threshold is reached (`float`)
 - `yawn_threshold`: Number of yawns before sleeping (`int`)